 Event marketing is often wrongly explained as all the actions promoting the event.
-Nothing could be further from the truth, as the term itself indicates, these are all the actions somehow connected to events, all done in order to promote the brand and increase company’s marketing.
+Nothing could be further from the truth.
+As the term itself indicates, these are all the actions somehow connected to events.
+Actions done in order to promote the brand and grow a company’s marketing.

 What on Earth is that?